 WHEREAS, the site is currently vacant.
 Land uses to the north, south and west also consist of vacant land.
-Highway 395 is located immediately to the east of the site followed by vacant land In 2022 entitlement applications were approved for three warehouse buildings totaling approximately 3,745,429 square feet immediately to the west of the site (CUP19-00010); and
+Highway 395 is located immediately to the east of the site followed by vacant land.
+In 2022 entitlement applications were approved for three warehouse buildings totaling approximately 3,745,429 square feet immediately to the west of the site; and

-WHEREAS, on March 28, 2024, the Planning Commission of the City of Hesperia adopted Resolution No. PC-2022-26, recommending that the City Council adopt the environmental findings pursuant to California Environmental Quality Act (CEQA), adopting a Statement of Overriding Considerations, certifying the Final Environmental Impact Report (SCH #2022110097), and adopting a Mitigation Monitoring and Reporting Plan; and
+WHEREAS, on April 16, 2024, the City Council adopted Resolution No. 2024-11, making the environmental findings pursuant to California Environmental Quality Act (CEQA), adopting a Statement of Overriding Considerations, certifying the Final Environmental Impact Report (SCH #2022110097), and approving a Mitigation Monitoring and Reporting Plan; and

-WHEREAS, on March 28, 2024, the Planning Commission of the City of Hesperia adopted Resolution No. PC-2024-05, recommending that the City Council approve Specific Plan Amendment SPLA24-00001 to change approximately 9 acres of the site from Neighborhood Commercial to Commercial Industrial Business Park; and
+WHEREAS, on April 16, 2024, the City Council adopted Ordinance No. 2024-05, approving Specific Plan Amendment SPLA24-00002 to change approximately 9 acres of the 31.1-acre site from Neighborhood Commercial (NC) to Commercial Industrial Business Park (CIBP); and